Anaghapa11/MySQL/README.md

 7. Extracted the first three characters of each country's name in the Country table.
 8. Converted all country names to uppercase and lowercase in the Country table.

+# Assignment 8
+Assignment eight is about performing Subqueries and Views in My Sql.

+# Steps done
+1. Create the Database.
+2. Create tables person and country.
+3.find the number of persons in each country and sorted from high to low.
+4. Find out an average rating for Persons in respective countries if the average is greater than 3.0.
+5. Find the countries with the same rating as the USA.
+6. Select all countries whose population is greater than the average population of all nations.
+7.create another database called product and table called custumer.
+8.Created 3 views for customer_info,US_Customers and Customer_details.
+9.Performed queries to select data from the views, update phone numbers for California customers, and count the number of customers by state.
+10.Verified the inserted data by running SELECT queries on the Customer, customer_info, US_Customers, and Customer_details views.

+# Assignment 9
+Assignment nine is about performing Stored Procedures in My Sql.

+# Steps done
+1. Create table named Worker.
+2. Stored Prcedure to Add a New Worker.
+3. To add a new worker to the Worker table.
+4. To retrieve the salary of a worker by WORKER_ID.
+5. To takes WORKER_ID and DEPARTMENT as input parameters and updates the worker's department.

+# Assignment 10
+Assignment Ten is about performing Triggers in My Sql.

+# Steps done
+1. Create teachers table and insert 8 rows.
+2. Teachers Table contains columns for id, name, subject, experience, and salary.
+3. Before Insert Trigger Prevents inserting a row with a negative salary by raising an error.
+4. After Insert Trigger Logs the insertion of a new teacher by adding an entry to the teacher_log table with the teacher’s ID, action type, and timestamp.
+5. Before Delete Trigger Prevents the deletion of a teacher who has more than 10 years of experience by raising an error.
+6. After Delete Trigger Logs deletions in the teacher_log table, similar to the insert action.